gamblevore/speedie/Documentation/lists.md

 * sorting
 * flattening
-* moving nodes from one place to another
+* moving items from one place to another
 * checking how many children there are... or if there are enough (HasAny, HasChildCount)
 * Checking the distance from one node to another within a parent
 * Popping and clearing